What is latency?

 How does latency work?

-Our speech enhancement models, particularly our SDK, are designed to run with ultra-low latency, ensuring real-time conversations sound natural without distracting delays.
+Our speech enhancement models are designed to run with ultra-low latency, down to 30ms, ensuring real-time improvements for voice agents.